 WeChat User Analytics

-You can see an overall view of your user demographics, but no user-level data.
+WeChat provides an aggregate view of your user demographics, but no user-level data.

-- Day-by-day data on the total number of followers, new followers and cancelled followers.
+- Daily Data.
+There’s day-by-day data on the total number of followers, new followers and cancelled followers.

 - Filterable by source: All sources, official account search, QR code scan, article menu, article account name, card share, after payment, other.